natura-cosmeticos/natds-js/CONTRIBUTING.md

 We recommend that you open an issue to bring your suggestions and start a conversation.
 Please note we have a [code of conduct](./CODE_OF_CONDUCT), follow it in all your interactions with the project.

-## About the proccess to create a component
+## About the process to create a component

 In summary: